 Other Children of the Homes

-Other Children of the Homes explores the hidden history of a British child-migration scheme between 1869 and 1948.
-With monarchy and government support, over 100,000 children were sent from the United Kingdom to Canada as indentured workers.
+Other Children of the Homes explores a British child-migration scheme between 1869 and 1948.
+With monarchy and government support, the Fairbridge Society and the Barnardo’s Foundation sent over 100,000 children from the United Kingdom to Canada as indentured workers.
 Others went to Australia, New Zealand, and South Africa.
-Only a small portion of these children were orphans; most came from families struggling economically.
-To alleviate rising poverty, emigration agencies relocated children overseas in the name of philanthropy.
-Despite good intentions, the scheme became increasingly enterprising, leaving many families separated for life.
-While some children benefited from the programs, the experience inflicted generational wounds for many.
+While a small portion of these children were orphans, most came from families struggling economically.
+To alleviate rising poverty, children were relocated overseas in the name of philanthropy.
+Despite good intentions however, the scheme became increasingly enterprising, leaving many families separated for life.